styopdev/webpack-interview-questions/README.md

 * What is the format of webpack's config file.
 * Is it possible to have multiple entry points in single webpack configuration file?
 * Is it possible to define multiple configurations for different environments?
+* How to generate webpack config file automatically?

 ### Loaders
 * What is loader in webpack?